Frequently Asked Questions

 What bike should I bring?
 Road or Cross?

 Either bike is great because there are plenty of dirt and paved roads.
-We recommend flat resistant tubes and any tire over 25C wide.
+We recommend flat resistant tubes and any tire over 25c wide (preferably 28c).
 Bring your own tubes and tools just in case SRAM is helping someone else with a wheel change.

 How hard is the ride?
 How long will it take?